dan-bailey/learning-log/README.md

 ## March 26, 2023
 Had the kiddos today and a bunch of life stuff got in the way.
 Spent maybe 10 minutes fucking around with python code.
 Did a quick commit to github for the consistency.
 Will do better tomorrow.

+## March 27, 2023
+I took the day off from coding today so I could spend time with the kiddos after work.
+I did watch some Udemy videos on Azure AZ-900 certification, though, so the day wasn't completely devoid of learning.

+## March 28, 2023
+The plan for today: super-productive.
+Blast through a couple units of AZ-900 training and then finish up a python project I'm working on.
+I'll update this again at the end of my day.